samm8082070/Simple-Book-API/README.md

 2. Open the solution in Visual Studio.
 3. Configure the database connection in the `appsettings.json` file.
 4. Run the application.

-## Usage

-The API exposes endpoints for creating, reading, updating, and deleting book titles.
-It also includes authentication and authorization to protect the API.

-## Purpose

-This project was created to demonstrate my understanding of building web APIs with ASP.NET Core and SQL Server.
-I learned how to implement basic CRUD operations, authentication, and authorization.